agileworksnet/cronicle/README.md

 ##  Docker commands with Cronicle

-Importnate: if you need to manage the crontab of a docker applications, you can bind the volume of docker host with `- /var/run/docker.sock:/var/run/docker.sock` to make that cronicle exec commands in a docker container.
+Important: if you need to manage the crontab of a docker applications, you can bind the volume of docker host with `- /var/run/docker.sock:/var/run/docker.sock` to make that cronicle exec commands in a docker container.
 View the `docker-compose.yml` example added to this project.

 `docker exec -it $(docker ps -aqf "name=container_name") sh -c "echo a && echo b"`